Values, attitudes & working principles in the digital world

 Kindness

-Kindness is an appreciative and kind behavior of a person.
+Kindness is an appreciative and friendly behavior of a person.

 Attitudes